DesignInTheBlack/Elevate/README.md

 **※ Order of Modifiers:**

 The order generally doesn't matter unless there's a token type collision.
-In that case, the first matching token is used.
-For multiple modifiers of the same type, consider defining a submap in `/maps`.
+In that case, the first rule matching the token type is used.
+For multiple modifiers of the same type, Elevate suggests defining a submap in `/maps`.
 By default, Elevate is structured so that no type collisions can occur.

 <br>